As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 All Dogs Go to Kevin by Jessica Vogelsang

-Dr. V’s Pawcurious was one of the first blogs I started following when I realized personal websites were even a thing.
-While we don’t always see eye-to-eye on dog food, I’m in love with her as a story-teller and how she recounts her memories with a mix of humour, emotion and wisdom.
+Dr. V’s Pawcurious is one of the first blogs I started following when I realized personal websites were even a thing.
+While we don’t always see eye-to-eye on dog food, I’m in love with her as a story-teller and the way she recounts her memories with a mix of

 A Big Little Life by Dean Koontz

 Long before I knew he was a dog lover, I used to devour Dean Koontz’s suspense novels.
 However, discovering his dog’s Trixie’s corner of his blog was what cemented him in my heart as a kindred spirit.
-Such a departure from his thrilling and often dark fiction works, A Big Little Life exlplores the living embodiment of joy that was his golden retrienver Trixie and the lessons she taught Koontz and his wife about living in the moment.
-(Related: Trixie’s http://amzn.to/2q6f7OPChristmas is Good is one of my favourite coffee table books and a staple for the holiday season at Casa de Kolchak.)
+Such a departure from his thrilling and often dark fiction works, A Big Little Life explores the living embodiment of joy that was his golden

 Your turn.
 I need MOAR STORIES.
 Can you recommend a great book for dog lovers?
 Is there something on your reading wishlist this year?
 I would LOVE to heart about it.

 And don’t forget to download our new dog lover reading stickers!
 I bought some absolutely BEAUTIFUL water colour clip art from MilaWorldDesigns on Etsy to make this sticker set with.
 I couldn’t be more thrilled with it.
 All the credit for these beauties goes to the artist.
 They are PERFECT for marking reading and snuggle time in your planner.